For this post I will start off with part one, mental issues and my disability.

 Anyway, moving on.
 I shall talk about some situations and common occurrences in regards to depression and anxiety.

 When it comes to any of this, the best thing that you can do is to ask us what we need, or let us tell you.
 And listen.
 Always listen.
-We know ourselves as much as we can, and therefor, we know what will work best for us.
+We know ourselves as much as we can, and therefore, we know what will work best for us.

 Part 1 section 3